 Perennial Vegetables, Fruit and Herbs

-This class will feature vegetables, fruits, and herbs that will last for years and years once you plant them.
-Vegetables such as rhubarb, asparagus, and horseradish.
-Fruits like blueberries, strawberries, and grapes.
-Herbs such as chives, and thyme, among many others.
-Learn how to plant, care for, and fight pests and diseases of these long-lived crops.
+This class features vegetables, fruits and herbs that are planted once and return year after year.
+Vegetables such as rhubarb, asparagus and horseradish.
+Fruits like blueberries, strawberries and grapes.
+Herbs such as chives and thyme, among many others.
+Learn how to plant, care for, and fight pests and diseases of these long-lived, under-utilized garden plants.